Zero-Knowledge Architecture

 Encrypted Queries

-We can query encrypted wallet addresses without decrypting them using deterministic HMAC-SHA256 indices (per-user salted).
+We can query encrypted wallet addresses without decrypting them using deterministic HMAC-SHA256 indices.

 Key Versioning

-All encrypted data includes version information for future key rotation and cryptographic agility.
+Encrypted formats include version metadata where needed for future rotation and cryptographic agility.

 Multi-Device Sync